GStreamer/gstreamer/Playback+tutorial+9+Digital+audio+pass-through.markdown

 drivers.

-Another solution involves, using a custom sinkbin (see [Playback tutorial 7: Custom playbin2 sinks](Playback%2Btutorial%2B7%253A%2BCustom%2Bplaybin2%2Bsinks.html)) which includes a `capsfilter` element (see [Basic tutorial 14: Handy elements](Basic%2Btutorial%2B14%253A%2BHandy%2Belements.html)) and an audio sink.
+Another solution involves, using a custom sinkbin (see [Playback tutorial 7: Custom playbin sinks](Playback%2Btutorial%2B7%253A%2BCustom%2Bplaybin%2Bsinks.html)) which includes a `capsfilter` element (see [Basic tutorial 14: Handy elements](Basic%2Btutorial%2B14%253A%2BHandy%2Belements.html)) and an audio sink.
 The caps that the external decoder supports are then set in